bytedance/byteps/README.md

 ## Quick Start

 We provide a [step-by-step tutorial](docs/step-by-step-tutorial.md) for you to run benchmark training tasks.
+After you can start BytePS, read [best practice](docs/best-practice.md) to get the best performance.

 Below, we explain how to build and run BytePS by yourself.
 BytePS assumes that you have already installed one or more of the following frameworks: TensorFlow / PyTorch / MXNet.
 BytePS depends on CUDA and NCCL, and requires gcc>=4.9.
 If you are working on CentOS/Redhat and have gcc<4.9, you can try `yum install devtoolset-7` before everything else.